IBM/tensorflow-large-model-support/README.md

 ```

 ## How to use
-### Step 1: define optimizer/solver scope and starting scope
+### Step 1: define optimizer/solver scopes and starting scope
 TFLMS needs to know some information about user-defined models.
 There are two must-have parameters:
-- a scope for the optimizer/solver
+- scopes for the optimizers/solvers
 - a scope from which TFLMS starts to discover candidates (tensors) for LMS.

 User should define them as follows:
-- For optimizer/solver
+- For optimizers/solvers
 ```python
 with tf.name_scope('adam_optimizer'):
 	train_step = tf.train.AdamOptimizer(1e-4).minimize(cross_entropy)